Generative Unfolding of Jets and Their Substructure: Introduction

 Discriminative unfolding algorithms train classifiers to re-weight simulated events at particle level to produce un-binned unfolded spectra~\cite{Andreassen:2019cjw,Chan:2023tbf,Desai:2024yft,Zhu:2024drd,Falcao:2025jom,Canelli:2025ybb} and have recently been used in several measurements~\cite{H1:2021wkz, H1:2023fzk, H1:2024mox, LHCb:2022rky, Huang:2025ziq, Pani:2024mgy, Song:2023sxb, ATLAS:2024rpl, ATLAS:2025qtv, CMS:2025sws, Badea:2025wzd}.
 They assume that the sample of simulated events at particle level has sufficient support to construct the particle level data distribution.
 In this case, they are known to be accurate even in high- and variable-dimensional unfolding tasks, such as unfolding the entire substructure of high-multiplicity jets~\cite{Komiske:2022vxg}.

 Generative algorithms learn a mapping between detector-level events and particle-level events, formalized as a posterior density conditional on observed detector-level events to allow sampling from the truth-level distributions~\cite{Datta:2018mwd,Bellagente:2019uyp,Bellagente:2020piv,Vandegar:2020yvw,Howard:2021pos,Backes:2022sph,Diefenbacher:2023wec,Ackerschott:2023nax,Shmakov:2023kjj,Shmakov:2024gkd, Pazos:2024nfe, Butter:2024vbx, Favaro:2025psi, Butter:2025via}.
-Generative algorithms produce unweighted events with few assumptions about the support of the simulated events and in the presence of narrow phase-space structures.
+Generative algorithms produce unweighted events and could have complementary strengths and weaknesses compared to discriminative methods.
 However, they require solving the challenging generative ML task of modeling the full particle-level distribution.
 They have been shown to produce excellent accuracy for fixed-dimensional phase spaces of several dimensions~\cite{Huetsch:2024quz,Favaro:2025psi}, and have also shown promise for variable-dimensional spaces~\cite{Shmakov:2024gkd}.
 However, no generative unfolding algorithm has been shown to scale to high-dimensional unfolding.

 Although many measurements only require a few dimensions for the final comparison, the inclusion of additional dimensions on which the detector response depends gives higher accuracy~\cite{Desai:2025mpy}.
 Many measurements, such as those using energy-energy correlators~\cite{Lee:2022uwt, Moult:2025nhu, Holguin:2024tkz} are best approached by unfolding every final state particle.
 Unfolding without dimensionality reduction also preserves the maximum amount of information for future analysis.
 If the unfolding is differential in the kinematics of every final-state particle, any observable can be easily measured post-hoc, allowing reinterpretation for unforeseen use cases.